qt3uw/qt3softwaredocs/software-environment-setup.md

 #### Develop Environment Setup

-Once the NIDAQ and SpinCore drivers are installed, installation of the python software should be to simply run `pip install qt3-utils` from the command-line
+Once the NIDAQ and SpinCore drivers are installed, do the following:

 1. Open Anaconda
-2. Activate your production environment
+2. Activate your development environment
 3. Launch a Powershell
 4. Ensure the powershell prompt displays the correct environment name
 5. Navigate to a location on the filesystem where you want to perform development
   * For example, `> mkdir \Users\YOURNAME\projects; cd projects`
-6. Clone the git repository of interest.
+6. Clone the git repository of interest
   * For example `> git clone https://github.com/qt3uw/qt3-utils`

 Development after this step is up to you.
 You can install PyCharm or VSCode from